Skhmt/bf6stats/README.md

 ## assumptions

-- no air resistance for bullet velocity
+- no air resistance for bullet velocity (this might be wrong)
-- there are no other damage falloff distances besides 5?, 10, 20, 35, 50, 70, 80?
-- only two damage locations: head and everything else

 ## todo